smurfy/fahrplan/compile.md

 You need to get QtPositioning manually installed in your emulator.

-* Set a password in emulator
-* Connect to the emulator via ssh
+Connect to the emulator via ssh using the generated key, you probably need to alter the path to the key.

     ssh nemo@127.0.0.1 -p 2223 -i ~/sailfishos/vmshare/ssh/private_keys/SailfishOS_Emulator/nemo

-* Install qt5-qtdeclarative-import-positioning
+Install qt5-qtdeclarative-import-positioning package

     pkcon install qt5-qtdeclarative-import-positioning